darcar31/blog-posts/slack-node/slack-node.md

 # Building a Slack App with Express and the Node-SDK

-I recently tried to build a Slack App to learn about the process and the Slack community.
-I very quickly found myself a bit overwhelmed.
-The Slack API has a massive amount of documentation, and it can be easy to get lost and forget what you were even looking for.
-In this article, I have pooled together many Slack documentation resources to hopefully build a single coherent resource.
+I recently tried to build a Slack App to learn about the process and technology and I very quickly found myself a bit overwhelmed.
+The Slack API is full-featured and heavily documented, which means it can be easy to get lost wandering through the massive amounts of information.
+This article pools together many different docs and blogs to hopefully build a single coherent resource.

-In this post, we will walk through a tutorial that teaches you how to use the Slack Node SDK with Express to build a custom Slack Bot Application.
-We will hook into the Slack Events API, the Interactions API, learn how to open and interact with modals, and how to use Slack Block Kit.
+In this post, I walk through how to develop a custom Slack Bot Application with the Slack Node SDK and Express We will:

-Note: The Slack API is going through revisions and is often changing, so do notice of the date of this writing.
+- Register and configure a Slack Application from the [Slack Developer site](https://api.slack.com/).
+- Create an [Express Server](https://expressjs.com/) and register it with your Slack App.
+- Use the [Node SDK Events API](https://slack.dev/node-slack-sdk/events-api) to listen to app mentions.
+- Use the [Node SDK Web Client](https://slack.dev/node-slack-sdk/web-api) to send messages to a channel from our bot.
+- Use the [Slack Block Kit](https://api.slack.com/block-kit) and [Block Kit Builder](https://api.slack.com/tools/block-kit-builder) to create interactive messages.
+- Use [Node SDK Interactive Messages API](https://slack.dev/node-slack-sdk/interactive-messages) to listen to the interactive actions.
+- User Slack Block Kit and Block Kit Builder to create a [modal](https://api.slack.com/surfaces/modals) with an interactive form with validation rules.

-In this tutorial, we will build a demo application that goes through the following flow:
+This tutorial builds a demo application that goes through the following flow:
  1. The App Bot listens for any mentions of itself.
  2. Once mentioned, the bot will respond to the mention with a prompt.
  3. If accepted, the prompt will open a modal with a form.
 The form will contain a dropdown and a text input.
 The form will be validated.
  4. The submitted valid form information will log to the console!
 YAY!

+***Note: The Slack API is going through revisions and is often changing, so do notice of the date of this writing.**

 ## Setup and Configuration
-Slack Apps are highly configurable and customizable, and take a bit of initial bootstrapping to get going.
+Slack Apps are highly configurable and customizable, so they take a bit of initial bootstrapping to get going.

-### Introducing the Node SDK
-Slack has a multitude of SDKs available for developers, and I personally found it tricky to figure out which did what and why I might use them.
-Each tool has its own set of documentation, so it is important to make sure you are aware of the specific information you are referring to.

-One of the developer tools includes Bolt, a lightweight framework that allows you to quickly build Slack apps with limited functionality.
-Bolt is also developed in JavasScript, so it can be easy to get the documentation confused with building a custom Node server.
-But, in this tutorial, we will focus solely on the [Slack Node SDK.] (https://github.com/slackapi/node-slack-sdk)

 ### Creating a Slack Application & Bot

 The first thing you need to do is to register your app with Slack at the [Slack Developer Site](https://api.slack.com/).
 Once you've created your Slack developer login, you will be able to `Create New App` in the `Your Apps` section.